LON - BOS

 Data is based on round-trip flight searches on KAYAK over the past month.

-The cheapest return flight from London to Boston costs £403 on the route between London Gatwick Airport (LGW) and Boston (BOS).
-Over the past month, flights between London Heathrow Airport (LHR) and Boston (BOS) were, on average, 2% cheaper than other London-Boston routes.
-This is also the most popular route.
+The cheapest return flight from London to Boston costs £391 on the route between London Heathrow Airport (LHR) and Boston (BOS).
+Over the past month, this route was, on average, 10% cheaper than other London-Boston routes.
+It is also the most popular route.

 What’s the cheapest day of the week to fly from London to Boston?